 Harvesting Aloe Vera

-When applied topically, the clear gel found inside aloe’s leaves can provide soothing relief to burns, particularly sunburns.
+When applied topically, aloe’s “gel” provides soothing relief to burns, particularly sunburns.
 It may also help cut down on the time it takes your body’s burn to heal itself.
 Harvesting the gel is easy: Simply cut a piece of your aloe leaf off the plant close to its steam and squeeze the gel to apply it to your burn.

 Looking for more house plant help?
 Check out some of our previous posts below:

 Interested in renting an apartment in Chicago?
 PPM offers studios to three-bedroom apartments with must-have amenities like private balconies, rooftop pools, floor-to-ceiling windows and lots more.
-Schedule a virtual or in-person tour today!
+Schedule a virtual or in-person tour today to score up to TWO MONTHS of FREE RENT on select Chicago apartments!